 Description: This is the second course in the SPA 301-302 sequence.
 More complex grammar, enrichment of vocabulary, and improvement of proficiency in speaking, reading, writing, and translation, combining traditional methodology with a multimedia approach to literature and/or civilization.
 Class conducted in Spanish.
 Laboratory fee applies.
-Laboratory attendance required.
+Laboratory component required.
+SUNY GEN ED-GFOL; NCC GEN ED-HUM